tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/05-Stu_Data_Cleaning/README.md

 2. Identify the number of rows and columns in the DataFrame, otherwise known as its shape/structure.

-3. Generate a sample of the data to visually ensure data has been loaded in correctly.
+3. Generate a data sample to visually ensure data has been loaded in correctly.

 4. Identify the number of records in the DataFrame, and compare it with the number of rows in the original file.